 No. 1: Use Chemicals

-Using chemicals to remove a tree stump is the least labor-intensive way to get rid of it.
-However, this process does take time, especially if the size of the stump is large.
-In some cases, it could take up to a year for the stump removal process to be complete because you are literally rotting the pesky thing.
+Using chemicals to get rid of tree stumps is the least labor-intensive way to get rid of them.
+However, this process does take time, especially if you want to remove a large stump.
+Sometimes, it could take up to a year for the stump removal process to be complete because you are literally rotting the pesky thing.

 - A chainsaw and a drill

-- Potassium nitrate
+- Potassium nitrate or Epsom salt

 - Plastic tarp